There are so many good gaming laptops available to choose from.

 Gaming laptops are the subject of much derision for their size and weight.
 Fortunately, things are looking better these days.
 There are three primary classes:

-- Desktop replacements: Usually very heavy and large, with enormous screens and unstoppable performance but definitely not going to fit in a thin notebook bag.
+- Desktop replacements: Usually very heavy and large, with enormous screens and unstoppable performance, but definitely not going to fit in a thin notebook bag.

 - Thin-and-light gaming laptops: Laptops like the ASUS ROG Zephyrus or Razer Blade—thin, compact, and still powerful enough for the majority of gaming applications.

-- Budget model: Good but affordable options such as the Dell G-series or Acer Nitro are heavier and less flashy but generally deliver excellent gaming performance for the money.
+- Budget model: Good but affordable options, such as the Dell G-series or Acer Nitro, are heavier and less flashy but generally deliver excellent gaming performance for the money.

 It entirely depends on how often you will be able to travel with it.
 If you plan on leaving it on your desk for 90% of the time, go for the power.
 If you need to transport it around, then portability will matter.